Eudora (email client): Pre-production (2018–2019)

 In August 2018, a "small team" started working on patching the lacunae in the Eudora code, in order to render it usable on modern systems.
 According to the initial posting on the eudora-win mailing list, the intent was to decouple entirely from Stingray Desktop, a proprietary library designed for constructing graphical user interfaces under Windows.
-Originally, Stingray Desktop was known as Objective Toolkit and was developed by Stingray Software (which was acquired on March 3, 1998 by Rogue Wave); as of 2024, it is produced by Perforce.
+Originally, Stingray Desktop was known as Objective Toolkit and was developed by Stingray Software (which was acquired on March 3, 1998 by Rogue Wave).
+As of 2024, it is produced by Perforce.
 The rationale was that this would allow the mail client (named simply "Hermes Mail" at the time) to be fully open source.

-Likewise, Eudora for Windows 7.1.0.9 (the final version released by Qualcomm) leveraged Microsoft Trident as its browser engine (i.e. HTML renderer), a software component deprecated by Microsoft in favour of EdgeHTML as of 2018; the latter would be superseded in turn by Blink.
+Likewise, Eudora for Windows 7.1.0.9 (the final version released by Qualcomm) leveraged Microsoft Trident as its browser engine (i.e., HTML renderer), a software component deprecated by Microsoft in favor of EdgeHTML as of 2018.
+EdgeHTML was superseded in turn by Blink.
 Replacing Trident was part of the project's strategy at the outset and, as of June 2024, remains so (see "Features", infra).

 During the time it had been under Qualcomm management, Eudora for Windows had never implemented support for character encoding, and had instead been hardcoded to declare every e-mail message sent as encoded iso-8859-1 (irrespective of the actual content) and to display every incoming message using the system encoding (one of the Windows encodings, depending on the language version of the system).
-Even before 2006, this created problems for users corresponding in languages other than Western European ones; later on, as UTF-8 became more and more popular, it became a problem for everyone without exception.
+Even before 2006, this created problems for users corresponding in languages other than Western European ones.
+Later on, as UTF-8 became more and more popular, it became a problem for everyone without exception.

-Finally, Eudora 7.1.0.9 and earlier predated the Heartbleed vulnerability and thus refused to negotiate securely using Transport Layer Security with servers that implemented the security patch; they also did not include a modern root certificate store.
-Therefore, some users had resorted to tunnelling with stunnel as a workaround while others simply trusted the offending certificates manually.
+Finally, Eudora 7.1.0.9 and earlier predated the Heartbleed vulnerability and thus refused to negotiate securely using Transport Layer Security with servers that implemented the security patch.
+They also did not include a modern root certificate store.
+Therefore, some users had resorted to tunnelling with stunnel as a workaround, while others simply trusted the offending certificates manually.

 It was determined that the three former problems had to be remedied in the executable code of the mail client itself, but that the latter could be patched by replacing two dynamic-link libraries and the root-certificate store.
-Accordingly, pre-production of the mail client (which underwent a rebrand, first from "Hermes Mail" to the project codename "Aurora", and subsequently to "Eudoramail") involved the release of the so-called "HERMES SSL Extensions", also under an open source licence.
+Accordingly, pre-production of the mail client (which underwent a rebrand, first from "Hermes Mail" to the project codename "Aurora", and subsequently to "Eudoramail") involved the release of the so-called "HERMES SSL Extensions", also under an open source license.